 Poland - Money

-As anticipated by market analysts, the National Bank of Poland (NBP) kept the reference rate unchanged at a record-low 1.50% at its 4–5 July monetary policy meeting.
-In addition, the Bank held the lombard rate unchanged at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.
-With July’s decision, the Bank has now kept the reference rate unchanged for more than two years.
+The National Bank of Poland (NBP) kept the reference rate unchanged at a record low of 1.50% at its 5–6 November monetary policy meeting, as had been widely expected.
+In addition, the Central Bank held the Lombard rate stable at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.
+The Bank has stood pat since ending an easing cycle in March 2015.

 Poland - Money Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||2.08||-0.30 %||Nov 21|

 Get a sample report showing our regional, country and commodities data and analysis.